cj1128/handmade-hero/README.md

 - `LoadEntityReference` should get position from reference entity
 - `UpdateSword` doesn't have to check NonSpatial flag
 - Move update logic back to our main function
-- OPINION: Avoid callbacks, plain switch statements are just better on every aspect.
+- CASEY: Avoid callbacks, plain switch statements are just better on every aspect.

 ### Day 68: Exact Enforcement of Maximum Movement Distances

 - Consider `distanceLimit` in moveEntity function
-- OPINION: Fight the double dispatch problem with a property system.
+- CASEY: Fight the double dispatch problem with a property system.
 - Define a simple `HandleCollision` function to make sword hurt monster when they collides

 ### Day 69: Pairwise Collision Rules